Step Brothers (film)

 Step Brothers is a 2008 American comedy film directed by Adam McKay, produced by Jimmy Miller and Judd Apatow, and written by Will Ferrell and McKay from a story by Ferrell, McKay, and John C. Reilly.
-It follows Brennan (Ferrell) and Dale (Reilly), two grown men who are forced to live together as stepbrothers after their single parents, with whom they still live, marry each other.
-Richard Jenkins, Mary Steenburgen, Adam Scott, and Kathryn Hahn also star.
+Ferrell and Reilly star as Brennan Huff and Dale Doback, immature middle-aged men who still live with their single parents and are forced to share a home after their parents marry.
+Richard Jenkins, Mary Steenburgen, Adam Scott, and Kathryn Hahn are in supporting roles.